Kohima: 2017 Nagaland protests

 On 2 February 2017, the office building of the Kohima Municipal Council was burned down by a mob as part of the boycott of the Civic Elections.
 The fire significantly damaged adjoining government and private buildings.
 On 19 February, in response against the backdrop of widespread protests and civil unrest in the state, T. R. Zeliang announced his resignation as the Chief Minister of Nagaland.

+2023 Kohima fire

+On 27 February 2023, a massive fire broke in Mao Market and NN Market, one of the biggest commercial areas in Kohima, causing complete damage to the markets.

 Geography

 Topography

 Kohima is located at 25°67' North, 94°10' East, in the southern part of Nagaland.
 It lies north of the Japfü–Barail intersection with Pulie Badze to the southwest overlooking the city.
 The hills on which Kohima is located has an elevation ranging from 1345 to 1560 m.

 Climate

 The city experiences a subtropical highland climate (Köppen: Cwb), with greater contrast between summer and winter than in other continents due to the monsoons but mild temperatures even for latitude and altitude.
 The months of June to September concentrate much of the precipitation.